 Reactive Scenarios enable you to use C# code to control execution of the Jobs (TestCases) in a Scenario.
+Control flow logic such as loops, branching, and switch cases are supported.
 Some examples of capabilities provided by Reactive Scenarios:

 •Run a TestCase with a value or set of values (such as 12 volts), then repeat the same test case with another value (such as 10 volts).

 •Stop the Scenario or a TestCase based on the value of any Signal or on the Pass/Fail status of the Scenario, any TestCase, or any Signal.